jayacotton/jcrtz/README.md

 plane text as I go along.
 Most of the interesting documents will be in the sub directories with the code.

+I am including the FAT file code base with a few minor tweeks for the special case of disk driver.

+Also looking at busybox code as a possible way to get to a working command set quickly.
+Size is an issue however.